 Providing training is a way of recognizing your staff as a valuable and growing workforce.
 Otherwise, employees will feel stuck and will soon consider moving on.
 According to Shift eLearning, 74% of employees surveyed said they weren't reaching their full potential due to lack of training.

 5. Give Rewards Based on Achievements

 Don't take employees' achievements and effort for granted.
-Make sure to always recognize their willingness to be better every day.
+Make sure to always recognize their willingness to become better every day.

-A way of showing your appreciation and recognition is to give them rewards according to their achievements.
+A way of showing your appreciation and recognition is to reward employees according to their achievements.
 These rewards can range from bonuses at the end of the month to benefits such as free parking, lunch, or a day off.
 In short, give them proper compensation for exceeding expectations.

 6. Provide Staff Gym Memberships

-Working in an office from 9 to 5 can be quite stressful.
+Working in an office from 9 to 5 is quite stressful.
 In addition, not exercising at all entails considerable risks to your employees' physical health, according to the BBC.

 Therefore, offering your staff discounts or even sponsored gym memberships is the way to go.
-That’s why you should create a gym membership program for employees to be part of can have a huge lift when creating a positive company culture.
+That’s why you should create a gym membership program for employees to become a part of can have a huge lift when creating a positive company culture.

 7. Have a Billboard With Birthdays

 Want a better way to show your employees that you care about them?
 You can have a billboard where people in the office can see everyone's birthdays.